Anshul-Garg-15/E-Commerce/README.md

 Node.js and Mongo DB are used to build this API.
 Used PostMan to show the API response.
-Express.js library is used for Node.js server npm start is used to start the server (or run the main index.js) on local system.
+Express.js library is used for Node.js server and npm start is used to start the server (or run the main index.js) on local system.